frictionlessdata/livemark/pages/feature-reference/others.md

 ## Github

 Some plugins rely on Github repository information that is provided by this feature.
-Be default, it will be inferred automatically from you local `.git` directory.
+By default, it will be inferred automatically from you local `.git` directory.
 It's also possible to configure it manually:

 > livemark.yaml